entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Clement *et al*.
 (2018), Character 280; Zhu Y. *et al*.
 (2022), Character 137.

 > - The coding of *Eosteus* is ?.
-Observing on current specimen, it's diffficult to tell whether the parietal is a single plate or not, however it surely meet in the midline.
+Observing the current specimen, it's diffficult to tell whether the parietal is a single plate or not.

 136. Parietals (preorbitals of placoderms) surround pineal foramen or eminence: (0) yes; (1) no.